tonyjr9/homelab-docker/README.md

 ### Prerequisites

-- Debian 12+ server (bare-metal or Debian VM on Proxmox/other hypervisor) with Docker & Docker Compose
+- Debian 12+ server (bare-metal or Debian VM on Proxmox/other hypervisor) with Docker and the Docker Compose plugin.
-- 2+ CPU cores, 4+ GB RAM minimum
+- 2+ CPU cores, 4+ GB RAM minimum.
-- Network connectivity to TP-Link ER605 gateway
+- Network connectivity to your home router or gateway (TP-Link ER605 in this example).
-- Sufficient storage: 50GB+ for services, additional for media
+- Sufficient storage: 50 GB+ for services, additional capacity for media.

-**Performance Note:** These minimum specs support core services (dashboards, file sync, light downloads).
-For demanding workloads like real-time media transcoding (Plex/Jellyfin), heavy Minecraft multiplayer, or intensive automation, use 4+ CPU cores and 8+ GB RAM to prevent bottlenecks.
+**Performance note:** These minimum specs support core services (dashboards, file sync, light downloads).
+For demanding workloads such as real-time media transcoding (Plex/Jellyfin), heavy Minecraft multiplayer, or intensive automation, consider 4+ CPU cores and 8+ GB RAM to avoid performance bottlenecks.

 ### 1. Clone Repository